-Adoptions and Awards
+Funding and Awards

-Virtual Enterprise methodology was rapidly being adopted by college administrators for application in their entrepreneurship programs.
+Virtual Enterprise methodology was rapidly being adopted by college administrators.
 Some colleges and universities that could not afford to send multiple administrators to the salons at KCC asked for IVE to send VE experts to their schools to make presentations to their administrators on their own campuses.
 In addition to these presentations, the United States Association for Small Business and Entrepreneurship (USASBE) accepted academic presentations on VE methodology at their annual conferences.
-As a result of these presentations even more adoptions occurred.
+As a result of these presentations, more funding opportunities became available.